A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: Once-extended versions of Quinn's finite total homotopy TQFT

-Finally in this section, we should mention the possibility of twisting the TQFT by a cohomology class.

-\begin{Remark}[Cohomology twisting of Quinn's TQFT] We note that if we restrict to oriented $n$-manifolds and oriented cobordisms Quinn's TQFT, $\FQp{\Bc}{s}$, can be also be twisted by a cohomology class in $H^n(\Bc,U(1))$.
-Again this is as explained in \cite{DW}, for $\Bc$ the classifying space of a finite group, or, more generally, as done in \cite{Martins_Porter}, in the closed case, where $\Bc$ is the classifying space of a finite crossed module.
-The details are left to the reader.
-We hope to give some explicit formulae in a future publication. \end{Remark}

-\part{Once-extended versions of Quinn's finite total homotopy TQFT}
+\chapter{Once-extended versions of Quinn's finite total homotopy TQFT}

-Part \ref{part:once_ext} of this paper consists of two sections.
-The first, section \ref{sec:homotopy_underpinning}, looks at the homotopy-theoretical underpinning of the once-extended Quinn TQFT.
-The second, section \ref{sec:def-once-extended}, gives the detailed construction of that extended TQFT.

-Throughout Part \ref{part:once_ext}, we will work with an arbitrary, but fixed, subfield, $\kappa$, of the complex field\footnote{For instance, we can take $\kappa=\mathbb{Q}$.}.
+Chapter \ref{part:once_ext} of this paper consists of two sections.
+The first, Section \ref{sec:homotopy_underpinning}, looks at the homotopy-theoretical and bicategorical underpinning of the once-extended Quinn TQFT.
+The second, Section \ref{sec:def-once-extended}, gives the detailed construction of that extended TQFT.
+Throughout Chapter \ref{part:once_ext}, we will work with an arbitrary subfield, $\kappa$, of $\C$.

-Again we let $\Bc$ be a homotopy finite space, and $n$ be a non-negative integer.
-In this part of the paper, we will see how the $s=0$ case, of the Quinn finite total homotopy TQFT (abbr. the Quinn TQFT), given in Definition \ref{def:quinnTQFT}, can be `categorified' to a \emph{once-extended Quinn TQFT}, in Definition \ref{def:once_ext_Quinn}.
-Here, as introduced in Subsection \ref{sec:prof_conventions}, and, in particular, in \S \ref{sum:conv_prof}, the bicategory, $\vProfGrphf$, has objects the homotopy finite groupoids, the 1-morphisms being $\Vect$-valued profunctors between groupoids, and the 2-morphisms natural transformations of profunctors, and $\tcob{n}$ is the bicategory with objects the closed (and, by convention, smooth) $n$-manifolds, the 1-morphisms being the $(n+1)$-cobordisms between closed $n$-manifolds, and the 2-morphisms the equivalence classes of $(n+2)$-cobordisms between $(n+1)$-cobordisms (by convention, with corners); see \cite{Schommer-Pries,Mortoncospans,morton:cohomological:2015}.
+Let $\Bc$ be an arbitrary, but fixed, homotopy finite space, and $n$ be a non-negative integer.
+In this chapter, we will see how the $s=0$ case of Quinn's finite total homotopy TQFT (abbr. `Quinn TQFT'), formulated in Definition \ref{def:quinnTQFT} and Theorem \ref{Thm:Quinn-sym-mon} as a symmetric monoidal functor, $\FQ{\Bc}\colon \cob{n} \to \Vect$, can be `categorified' to what we called the \emph{once-extended Quinn TQFT}.
+We will formulate this categorification as a (symmetric monoidal) bifunctor, appearing in Definition \ref{def:once_ext_Quinn}, and denoted